ETrakLogistics/api-docs-source/source/index.html.md

 reason_for_export | sold (formerly "sale"), gift, documents, intra company transfer (formerly "intercompany transfer"), sample, repair, returned (formerly "return"), personal items, temporary export, other | Required export_type | permanent or temporary | Required terms_of_trade | DDU or DDP | Optional.
-If omitted DDU is assumed sender_tax_id | VAT No | Optional sender_customs_id | EORI No | Optional recipient_tax_id | VAT No | Optional
+If omitted DDU is assumed shipping_charge | The amount charged by the vendor of the products being shipped, to the final customer of the products for shipping them, i.e. the shippings costs in an ecommerce order | Should be a number, up to 2 decimal places, e.g. 3.99.
+Mandatory for DDP (because it's part of the Duties & Tax calculation) although if not supplied 0.00, in the `shipping_charge_currency` is assumed shipping_charge_currency | The currency of the `shipping_charge` | 3 character ISO currency code, e.g. GBP or EUR or USD.
+Mandatory if `shipping_charge` is provided.
+Should be the same as the currency of the declared value in the piece contents tax | The total tax paid for DDP shipments (for products, shipping, insurance etc) | Should be a number, up to 2 decimal places, e.g. `3.99`.
+Currency is the currency of the declared value in the piece contents.
+Optional, if omitted, and `terms_of_trade` is DDP, we will calculate it for you duty | The total duty paid for DDP shipments (for products, shipping, insurance etc) | Should be a number, up to 2 decimal places, e.g. `3.99`.
+Currency is the currency of the declared value in the piece contents.
+Optional, if omitted, and `terms_of_trade` is DDP, we will calculate it for you sender_tax_id | VAT No | Optional sender_customs_id | EORI No | Optional recipient_tax_id | VAT No | Optional